magwenelab/WeavePop/README.md

 | `02.Dataset/snpeff/variants.tsv`|Table with the description of all variants of all lineages.
 Positions are 1-Based.|
 | `02.Dataset/database.db` |  SQL database with the main results. |

 </details>

 ## WeavePop-Shiny

 WeavePop-Shiny is an interactive web app that allows you to query the database generated by WeavePop.
 It is useful to explore the results of the analysis.
-To use the command-line interface instead, see  [WeavePop-CLI Wiki](https://github.com/magwenelab/WeavePop/wiki/WeavePop%E2%80%90CLI).
+To use the command-line interface instead, see the Wiki [WeavePop-CLI](https://github.com/magwenelab/WeavePop/wiki/WeavePop%E2%80%90CLI).

 ### Installation